-29. There shall be a person or persons designated by the Owner with the overall authority for the operation and maintenance of the water treatment facility(ies) and water distribution system, respectively, the Operator in Direct Responsible Charge.
-30. Sufficient staffing of Operators must be provided to carry out daily operation and maintenance activities on the drinking water system to ensure reliable operation of the system.

-31. The Operator in Direct Responsible Charge of the water treatment facility is required to have Class III Water Treatment Operator Certification status.
+51. There shall be a person or persons designated by the Owner with the overall authority for the operation and maintenance of the water treatment facility(ies) and water distribution system, respectively, the Operator in Direct Responsible Charge.
+52. Sufficient staffing of Operators must be provided to carry out daily operation and maintenance activities on the drinking water system to ensure reliable operation of the system.
+53. The Operator(s) in Direct Responsible Charge of the water treatment facility is required to have Class II Water Treatment Operator Certification status.
 Other subordinate Operators are required to have Class II Water Treatment Operator Certification status.
-These required/recommended levels of certification must be achieved at the earliest possible opportunity, if not already achieved, not to exceed 4-5 years from the date of issue of this Permit.
+These required levels of certification must be achieved at the earliest possible opportunity, if not already achieved, not to exceed 4 years from the date of issue of this Permit.
 Certification must be achieved in accordance with the Operator education and experience requirements of the Policy for Newfoundland and Labrador Water and Wastewater Operator Certification Program.
 All Operators shall be permitted to certify to one level above that of the water treatment facility they operate.
-32. The Operator in Direct Responsible Charge of the water distribution system is required to/should have Class II Water Distribution Operator Certification status.
-Other subordinate Operators are required to/should have Class II Water Distribution Operator Certification status.
-These required/recommended levels of certification must be achieved at the earliest possible opportunity, if not already achieved, not to exceed 4 years from the date of issue of this Permit.
+54. The Operator(s) in Direct Responsible Charge of the water distribution system is required to have Class I Water Distribution Operator Certification status.
+Other subordinate Operators are required to have Class I Water Distribution Operator Certification status.
+These required levels of certification must be achieved at the earliest possible opportunity, if not already achieved, not to exceed 2 years from the date of issue of this Permit.
 Certification must be achieved in accordance with the Operator education and experience requirements of the Policy for Newfoundland and Labrador Water and Wastewater Operator Certification Program.
 All Operators shall be permitted to certify to one level above that of the water distribution system they operate.
-33. Operators must receive a minimum of 24 hours of related training per year.
+55. Operators must receive a minimum of 24 hours of related training per year.
 The Owner shall ensure that Operators participate in training opportunities as they arise in order to meet this requirement.
-34. Contractors who do work on the drinking water system on behalf of the Owner shall do so under the supervision of the Operator in Direct Responsible Charge and be trained in the particular aspect of the operation and maintenance that they have been contracted to do.
+56. Contractors who do work on the drinking water system on behalf of the Owner shall do so under the supervision of the Operator in Direct Responsible Charge and be trained in the particular aspect of the operation and maintenance that they have been contracted to do.